gonzalo123/multi.ia/README.md

 And complex analytics:

-**User**: "Analyze production efficiency trends and correlate with weather and logistics performance"
+**User**: "Analyze production efficiency trends and correlate with weather and logistics performance based in yesterday's data."

 ```
 Flow: